 At The Vet's

-Arriving with your cat at the vet, you want to keep your cat as calm as possible and try to minimize any traumatic effect.
+Arriving with your cat at the vet, you want to keep your cat as calm as possible and try to minimize any traumatic effects.
 Here are a few tips:

 - Before you get out of the car to go to the office, place a small dab of vanilla extract under the cat's nose.
 (Do this through the wire; don't take the cat out of the carrier to do this) Or put this under her chin prior to her being placed in the carrier.

 - Keep the cat covered with the cloth while in the waiting room to help reduce the stress and minimize the odors/noise she will encounter there.